ent/ent/doc/md/extension-api.md

     }
 }

-// DisallowTypeName ensures a type of name "name" does not exist. func DisallowTypeName(name string) gen.Hook {
+// DisallowTypeName ensures there is no ent.Schema with the given name in the graph. func DisallowTypeName(name string) gen.Hook {
 	return func(next gen.Generator) gen.Generator {
 		return gen.GenerateFunc(func(g *gen.Graph) error {